gabehollombe-aws/step-functions-workshop/website/source_content/40_our_first_orchestration/20_introducing_aws_step_functions.md

 ➡️ Step 2.
 If the left sidebar is collapsed, expand it

 ➡️ Step 3.
-Make sure you’re in the State machines section and click the ‘Create state machine’  button on the right
+Make sure you’re in the State machines section and click the ‘Create state machine’  button on the right.

 ➡️ Step 4.
-In the Name field, enter ‘Process_New_Account_Applications’

-➡️ Step 5.
-In the ‘State machine definition’ section, replace the example state machine definition with the following JSON instead:
+Scroll down to the 'Definition' section and replace the example state machine definition with the following JSON instead:

 ```
 {